Unapproved products for multiple patients (Authorised Prescriber)

 You can apply to access an unapproved product for a class of patients with the same condition.

 We are updating our content for unapproved therapeutic goods.
 Please give your feedback.

-To prescribe an unapproved product to multiple patients you can become an Authorised Prescriber.
+To access an unapproved product for multiple patients you can become an Authorised Prescriber.

 How you apply depends on if you want to prescribe a medicine on the established history of use list.

 To prescribe a medicine not on the list, you will need endorsement or approval from a human research ethics committee (HREC) or specialist college.
 This is called the standard pathway.